VictorTaelin/HOC/ROADMAP.md

 Overview
 --------

 Pre 2022, we've researched a new model of computation.
-In 2022, we released HVM's threadbender, a massively parallel runtime that outperforms state-of-art alternatives given enough cores.
-In 2023, we'll raise a $5m seed round that will cover the following:
+In 2022, we released HVM, a massively parallel runtime that outperforms state-of-art alternatives given enough cores.
+In 2023, we'll raise a $5m seed round that will cover the
+following:

 1. Incorporate and structure the Higher Order Company